chinamike65/hugo-tuolesi/content/book2/book2en.md

 Reciting sutras for sentient beings in the six realms brings great blessings.

 Among the six realms, the most are hell beings, and the least among the six realms are human beings.
-The realm of heaven is more than the realm of human beings, the realm of asura is more than the realm of heaven, the realm of beasts is more than the realm of Asura, the realm of hungry ghosts is more than the realm of animals, the realm of hell is more than the realm of hungry ghosts.
+The realm of heaven is more than the realm of human beings, the realm of asuras is more than the realm of heaven, the realm of beasts is more than the realm of Asura, the realm of hungry ghosts is more than the realm of animals, the realm of hell is more than the realm of hungry ghosts.
 There are countless beings.

-When we recite sutras and practice, we recite sutras and practice for the sake of all sentient beings, then this blessing is a boundless blessing.
+When we recite sutras and practice, if we recite sutras and practice for the sake of all sentient beings, then this blessing is a boundless blessing.

 Reciting sutras and practicing in order to become Buddhas in the six realms, the blessings are infinite blessings.

 Because the merits of Buddha are infinite.

-The blessings of chanting and practicing in order to become an arahant are limited.
+The blessings of chanting and practicing in order to become an arhat are limited.

-Because the merits of an arahant are limited.
+Because the merits of an arhat are limited.

 So it's important to have a heart.